marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/cputime.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: CPU_TIME, time, elapsed

 .. _cpu_time:

-.. index:: CPU_TIME

-.. index:: time, elapsed

 CPU_TIME --- CPU elapsed time in seconds
 ****************************************